Alice S. Huang

-Early years
+Early life and education

-Alice Huang's father, Quentin K. Y. Huang, was orphaned at age 12 in Anhui, China and was taken in by a missionary.
+Alice Huang's father, Quentin K. Y. Huang, was orphaned at age 12 in Anhui, China, and was taken in by a missionary.
 He was later educated at the University of Pennsylvania and the Philadelphia Divinity School, returning to China as an Anglican bishop.
 He later married Huang's mother, Grace Betty Soong.

-Alice Huang’s mother, Grace Betty Soong, was from Kiangsi Province where her family had large land holdings.
-Grace’s father appreciated the practical work of Christian missionaries and allowed several of his children to become Christian instead of remaining Buddhist.
+Huang's mother, Grace Betty Soong, was from Jiangxi Province where her family had large land holdings.
+Grace's father appreciated the practical work of Christian missionaries and allowed several of his children to become Christian instead of remaining Buddhist.